Hi there! I’m Kim B. Smith.

 One Last Thing

-Ok, I lied, there’s really two.
-I’m a mom to two black labs, who are the love of my life.
+I’m a mom to two black labs, who are the loves of my life.

-Grace and Luna – “Tuna” give me a unique perspective on life.
-They give me wisdom and patience to deal with the difficulties of life and keep me grounded when I need it the most.
+Grace and Luna, aka “Tuna,” give me wisdom and patience to deal with life’s difficulties and keep me grounded when I need it the most.

-Usually, when I’m not busy working you can catch me hiking or seeking nature of any kind and can be found watching Big Bang Theory every chance I get!
+Usually, when I’m not busy working, you can catch me hiking or seeking nature of any kind, and I watch The Big Bang Theory any chance I get!